neutron-org/neutron-docs/docs/neutron/modules/interchain-queries/explanation.md

 When someone successfully issues a [RemoveInterchainQuery](/neutron/modules/interchain-queries/api#removeinterchainquery) message, the results of the respective Interchain Query stored on chain are removed depending on the type of the Interchain Query:
 - KV query results are just single records in the store with a known removal gas consumption.
 So they are removed in the scope of the removal message handling;
 - TX query results are hashes of remote chain transactions.
 Each of the hashes is a single record in the store, so the gas comsumption for the removal depends on the number of hashes to be removed.
 This uncertainty is the reason why the TX query results removal is placed at the EndBlock and distributed to small governance-controlled size batches.
-The removal message handling only marks the TX-typed Interchain Query as a one to be removed, and then in each EndBlock there's a number of its hashes removed.
+The removal message handling only marks the TX Interchain Query as a one to be removed, and then in each EndBlock there's a number of its hashes removed.
 The number is defined by the `tx_query_removal_limit` [module parameter](/neutron/modules/interchain-queries/api#params).

 ## Configuring your own remote chain RPC node for TX ICQ usage